Daryes/ansible-roles/roles/dns-bind/README.md

 As the role make use of the distribution packages, the configuration is located under `/etc/bind` for Debian, and `/etc/named` for RHEL/Centos.
 But to alleviate differences between distributions, the configuration itself is fully contained in the corresponding directory, using its own structure.
 Multiples changes are applied, and some files from the packages are ignored.
-For example, the zones are located under `/etc/????/zones.d`, and the logs are under `/var/log/named/`
+For example, the zones are located under `/etc/<bind or named>/zones.d`, and the logs are under `/var/log/named/`
 As such, is it recommended to use the role itself to manage the content.